CUH Logo

 Creutzfeldt Jakob disease (‘CJD’)

-If there is a possibility you have been at risk of CJD or variant CJD disease (sometimes incorrectly referred to as mad cow disease) we are unable to accept the donation.
+If there is a possibility you have been at risk of CJD or variant CJD disease (sometimes incorrectly referred to as ‘mad cow disease’) we are unable to accept the donation.
 We therefore ask all donors if they have been told that they are at risk of either of these forms of CJD.

-It is important to make the necessary arrangements for brain, spinal cord (if applicable) and pituitary donation well in advance.
-Family members need time to discuss the issue and to explore any possible disagreements.
+It is important to make the arrangements for brain donation well in advance.
+Those close to the potential donor need time to read and discuss this leaflet, ask us any questions, and to explore any possible disagreements.
 The death of a loved one is a time of enormous emotional stress and not the time for discussing such emotive issues as tissue donation.
-As time passes it may be necessary for you to alert new people or family members of your wish to donate and to remind others who may have forgotten.
-We also inform your GP so they are aware of your wish.

 Will the tissue donation cost the family anything?